18 Different Types of Bees

 Female bees will go inside the nests of other bee species and eliminate any grubs or eggs they find within.

-They proceed to lay their eggs in the nest to replace the ones they have killed, and then they exit the nest while simultaneously re-sealing it.
+They lay their eggs in the nest to replace the ones they have killed, then exit the nest while simultaneously re-sealing it.

 Males are noticeably smaller than females, and the amount of red at the top of their abdomen is far less.